KaustubhSapru92/Signal-Pre-Processing/README.md

 4. Impulse response v Order.m
 Taking the 2 channels of a stereo signal and using the Teoplitz matrix to calculate the impluse response using channel 1.
 Then regenerating channel 2 from the impulse response and seeing the difference between original channel 2 and the one synthesized from the impulse response.
 Also seeing how the synthesized channel 2 signal varies when the order of the Teoplitz matrix is increased.

+5. Poles_v_Impulse.m
+I demonstrate the relationship between poles in the z-domain and the respective associated impulse response.